jkassis/frogger/README.md

 -----------------------

 GoLang
 * Datatypes
   excessive casting and use of int64 creating a large memory footprint for display objects.
 * Error Handling
   The SDL layer surfaces many errors which GAS mostly discards.
-This is one of the reasons gas is not production ready.
+Once again... not production ready.
 * Public API
   Little thought into what fields should allow public access
 * Recycling
   This systems should recycle dobs to avoid garbage collection.
 Currently no pooling of textures, dobs, etc.
 * z-layering
   Controlled by OrderedMaps, which I have not benchmarked, tested thoroughly.
 * fn calls
   Ans implement an abstract interface so that Dobs can run generic Ans.
 This means we have to access properties through accessors.
 Should be possible to fix this with generics and inverting the embed.
 Instead of embedding BaseAnim in each An, we would embed the specific An inside base.